faenrandir/a_careful_examination/documents/blacks_and_priesthood-temple_ban/resources.md

+---
-# Blacks and the Priesthood/Temple Ban
+title: "Primary resources on the Priesthood/Temple Ban"
+permalink: /primary-resources-on-the-priesthood-ban/
+doctype: snippet
+layout: page
+---

 These are primary resources on the Black Priesthood/Temple ban.